ecklab/ecklab.github.io/index.md

 ## Welcome

-Welcome to Eck Sports Lab!
+Welcome to Eck Sports Lab, where cutting-edge statistics meet baseball history, culture, and creativity.

-At Eck Sports Lab, our mission is to research all things sports with a current focus on baseball.
+At Eck Sports Lab, our mission is to research all things sports, with a current emphasis on baseball.
 We study topics ranging from player evaluation metrics to comparing baseball players across eras.
-The common thread linking all of our projects is a dedication to high-quality and often innovative statistical and interdisciplinary research with a focus on an accessible and entertaining presentation of our ideas.
+What unites our work is a dedication to high-quality, innovative statistical and interdisciplinary research that are presented in ways that are accessible, engaging, and often entertaining.

+Our projects span rigorous methodology, applied analytics, and student-led creative initiatives, all working together to bring new perspectives to how we understand sports.

 ## Current Projects